-Citation with stable link: Philip A. Harland, 'What’s so magisterial about it?: Magistrates and the Swiss and German reformations (Reformations 11),' Last modified May 3, 2019, http://philipharland.com/Blog/?p=23.
+Citation with stable link: Philip A. Harland, 'What’s so magisterial about it?: Magistrates and the Swiss and German reformations (Reformations 11),' Ethnic Relations and Migration in the Ancient World, last modified February 11, 2023, https://philipharland.com/Blog/?p=23.

 View other posts in the late-medieval and reformations series.

 Scholars use the term “magisterial reformation(s)” to refer to the mainline German and Swiss reformation movements under the leadership of Luther and Zwingli (or Calvin) respectively.
 The term is used because magistrates (the elite, princes, or ruling classes) were so instrumental in both cases, though in quite different ways.
 Politics had an extremely important role to play in these reformation movements.